-The term Scandinavia usually refers to the three North European countries of Norway, Denmark and Sweden.
-However, Iceland, Finland and Faroe Islands are sometimes included in this definition.
+The term Scandinavia usually refers to the three North European countries of Norway, Denmark, and Sweden.
+However, Iceland, Finland, and the Faroe Islands are sometimes included in this definition.
 So, what is Scandinavian heritage?

 Well, this Scandinavian Mega Collection will make sense of all this and help you trace your roots from these countries, (excluding Iceland and Faroe Islands).

 |Resources||Two ebooks, two webinar downloads, two video downloads, four PDF downloads, a zip file download, and a digital download|